When Wildlife Moves In: Fall Raccoon and Possum Damage Solutions

 Transparent, Trusted Service

-Titus Restoration is known throughout Southeast Michigan for more than our results — we’re known for our honesty, communication, and reliability during stressful situations.
+Titus Contracting is known throughout Southeast Michigan for more than our results — we’re known for our honesty, communication, and reliability during stressful situations.
 We understand that animal damage can be unsettling, so we make every step clear and straightforward.

 • Detailed Damage Reports: We provide comprehensive documentation and photos for your records or insurance claims, giving you full visibility into the scope of the work.